occisn/cl-minimal-examples/README.md

 ## Tests

-In Common Lisp REPL, use one of the following instructions:
+To test system from Common Lisp REPL, use one of the following instructions:
 ```
 ,test-system [cl-my-project]
 (asdf:test-system :cl-my-project)